lsaravia/SpeciesRankSurface/srsdq_appendices.md

 ## Online Appendix A: Model Description

-This model represent a continuum between hierarchical and neutral model in the same spirit as [@a2].
-The model is a stochastic cellular automata (CA) or also called interactive particle system [@a1].
+This model represent a continuum between hierarchical and neutral model in the same spirit as in \[@a2\].
+The model is a stochastic cellular automata (CA) or also called interactive particle system \[@a1\].
 In these kind of models space is discretized into a grid and only one individual can occupy a particular position.
-Each position represents an area fixed by the investigator to represent the real system.
+Each position represents an area fixed by the investigator to mimic the real system.
+Time is continuous so the update of the model is asynchronous.
+I update one randomly chosen site at a time and to perform one complete time interval $c J$ sites have to be updated, where $c$ is a constant that describes the overall rate at which transitions are occurring and $J$ is the size of the grid \[@a1\].

+The model use periodic boundary conditions, which makes the landscape a torus.
+It means that sites on the top edge of the grid are neighbors of those on the bottom edge, and sites on the right edge are neighbors of those on the left.
+With this choice I can avoid edge effects and is equivalent to thinking that the grid is embedded in a large community.

+The size of the community is given by *J = dimX* x *dimY*, where *dimX* and *dimY* are the dimension of the grid.
+Thus *J* is the maximum number of individuals in the simulated area.

-In this model all individuals have almost the same parameters, besides they should belong to different species [@a3], and each species is assigned with a number.
+In this model all individuals have almost the same parameters, besides they should belong to different species \[@a3\], and each species is assigned with a number.
 There are only two possible differences between species:

-* They have a different frequency in the metacommunity and also can have different abundances in the local community.
+* They may have a different frequency in the metacommunity and also different abundances in the local community.

-* Hierarchical competition:  species with lower numbers have a probability to replace species with higher numbers as in [@a5].
+* Hierarchical competition: species with lower numbers have a probability to replace species with higher numbers as in \[@a5\].
+Thus a species with number 1 have a probability to replace species with number 2 and greater.
+The species with number 2 can replace species starting from 3.
+The probability of replacement is a parameter, when it is 0 replacement occurs only when a species dies.

-The size of the community is given by *J = dimX* x *dimY*, where *dimX* and *dimY* are the dimension of the grid.
-Thus *J* is the maximum number of individuals in a given area.
+The colonization-competition and other trade-off are not explicitly included in the model.
+But a colonization-competition trade-off can be established if species numbering is arranged in inverse order as it's abundance $X_i$ in the metacommunity, the most competitive species (with number 1) will have the lowest migration rate and the less competitive will have the highest migration rate.

 There are four processes included in the model: death, local dispersal, and migration, starting with an empty site the following events can happen:

 (1) With probability *m* an individual of a species *i* can migrate from the metacommunity at a rate proportional to its frequency $X_i$ in the metacommunity.

 (2) When the grid is not full, individuals give birth with rate 1 to a new individual that disperse to the neighborhood with a dispersal kernel.
-Here I use an exponential kernel but an inverse power kernel [@a4] is also implemented in the software.
+Here I use an exponential kernel but an inverse power kernel \[@a4\] is also implemented in the software.

 (2) Individuals die a rate $\mu$